Where are the salmon in this “biomass” they talk of?

 The algae causes salmon to signal that something is wrong and that they need to escape.
 Some of the farms where investment is made in the form of surveillance cameras can identify this.
 But waiting for the harmful effects means that salmon are already suffering.

-Being strangled or suffocated as a sign of poor water quality cannot be considered “good welfare” anyway.
+Being suffocated as a sign of poor water quality cannot be considered “good welfare” anyway.
 So the whole idea of caged salmon is undeniably cruel.

 The effects are not far off the same kind of feelings and pain threshold as other animals.